 These tacos are bursting with flavor from the spiciness of the Poblano chiles, the sweetness of the corn kernels and the creaminess of ricotta.
-This delicious corn tacos recipe is created by Kurt Spataro, the owner/chef of Paragary Restaurant Group in Sacramento.
+This delicious corn tacos recipe is created by Kurt Spataro, the Executive Chef of Paragary Restaurant Group in Sacramento.

 Corn Tacos Recipe